RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 ### Ubuntu

-__NOTE:__ On recent versions of Ubuntu, you may need to disable the piece of shit that is `systemd-resolved` as this binds to your local UDP:53 and fucks up everything about how DNS is supposed to work.
+__NOTE:__ On recent versions of Ubuntu, you may need to disable `systemd-resolved` as this binds to your local UDP:53 and fucks up everything about how DNS is supposed to work.
 To use a sane DNS configuration run the following commands as root because `resolved` probably broke `sudo` too:

 ```bash
 systemctl disable systemd-resolved.service